-Positive incentive programs that offer grants, rebates, low cost financing, etc., for GSI or I/I reduction source control are less common than credit programs.
+Positive incentive programs that offer grants, rebates, low cost financing, etc., for GSI or inflow and infiltration (I/I) reduction source control are less common than credit programs.
 Onondaga County's Green Improvement Fund is an example of a large-scale program.
 Smaller programs tend to focus on assisting homeowners with lateral replacement such as Brookfield Wisconsin.
+ALCOSAN funding of GSI or I/I reduction projects would need to demonstrably relate to services that

-ALCOSAN funding of GSI or I/I reduction projects would need to demonstrably relate to services that ALCOSAN provides under its articles of incorporation, i.e. the conveyance and treatment of wastewater from the customer municipalities.
+ALCOSAN provides under its articles of incorporation, i.e. the conveyance and treatment of wastewater from the customer municipalities.
 Therefore, GSI and I/I reduction projects funded by ALCOSAN would need to demonstrably support this mission through cost savings or operational efficiencies.
 ALCOSAN's ability to directly fund projects on private property appears to be quite limited.
 ALCOSAN funding assistance for municipal flow reduction projects could come in the form of a source reduction funding agreement or as may better fit some conditions, through direct ALCOSAN project implementation.

 Beyond project funding, ALCOSAN could provide technical and institutional support for GSI and I/I reduction projects.
 ALCOSAN has been helping municipalities with flow reduction for more than 15 years.
-This help
+This help has included project facilitation and technical support.
+ALCOSAN has provided engineering, technical, and construction services totaling nearly \$11 million and, through the diligent support of the Pittsburgh region's Congressional delegation, more than \$40 million in federal and state funding for municipal flow reduction projects since 1997 has been realized.